Skip to content

 The inverted bottleneck

+You already feel this inversion in your own work.
 25% of YC's Winter 2025 batch shipped 95% AI-generated code.
 Lovable sees 100,000 new projects per day.
 63% of vibe coders have never written a line.
 Building is essentially free — and most of what gets built dies in silence.
 The bottleneck flipped.
 Distribution is the moat now.
+Direction is what protects your trajectory.

 April 20, 20266 min